Netcode: Software bugs

 Various simulation synchronization errors between machines can also fall under the "netcode issues" blanket.
 These may include bugs which cause the simulation to proceed differently on one machine than on another, or which cause some things to not be communicated when the user perceives that they ought to be.
-Traditionally, real-time strategy games (such as Age of Empires) have used lock-step peer-to-peer networking models where it is assumed the simulation will run exactly the same on all clients; if, however, one client falls out of step for any reason, the desynchronization may compound and be unrecoverable.
+Traditionally, real-time strategy games (such as Age of Empires) have used lockstep protocol peer-to-peer networking models where it is assumed the simulation will run exactly the same on all clients; if, however, one client falls out of step for any reason, the desynchronization may compound and be unrecoverable.

 Transport layer protocol and communication code: TCP and UDP

 A game's choice of transport layer protocol (and its management and coding) can also affect perceived networking issues.